Workforce Planning Partner

 Northern Australia Infrastructure Facility (NAIF)

-NAIF has approved more than $4 billion of financing commitments to infrastructure projects across the north.
-They range from large-scale resource and energy developments to social infrastructure including universities to airport upgrades, and agriculture and aquaculture projects.
+NAIF has committed $4.4 billion in loans across 32 projects across the north.
+Projects range from large-scale resource and energy developments to social infrastructure, including universities, to airport upgrades, agriculture and aquaculture developments.

-NAIF has approved more than $4 billion of financing commitments to infrastructure projects across the north.
-They range from large-scale resource and energy developments to social infrastructure including universities to airport upgrades, and agriculture and aquaculture projects.
+NAIF has committed $4.4 billion in loans across 32 projects across the north.
+Projects range from large-scale resource and energy developments to social infrastructure, including universities, to airport upgrades, agriculture and aquaculture developments.

 Conference Dinner Sponsor